How to create an escape the classroom game - Free lesson examples

 - Use closets that you can lock with a key

 Now, integrate those clues in the BookWidgets WebQuest or escape room.
 How?
 I’ll show you below.
-But first: some free escape room lesson plans you can use right away!
+But first: some free online escape room lesson plans you can use right away!

 5 Free escape the classroom lesson plans